jmrl23/fastify-template/README.md

 ### Validation with Zod

-Schemas are defined using Zod in `src/modules/*/schemas/*.schema.ts`.
+Schemas are defined using Zod as `*.schema.ts`.
 These are used in route definitions to validate `body`, `querystring`, and `params`, and to type the request handlers.

 ---